SkygearIO/features/features/294-login-without-specifying-login-id-key/api.md

 ### Compound Keys

-This proposal allows string loginID value only, for compound keys loginID, it needs to use a workaround (JSON formatted string).
+This proposal allows string loginID value only, for compound keys loginID, it needs to use a workaround, one possible workaround is using JSON formatted string.
+Note that a developer should careful about JSON serialization result, the JSON string output may differ from platform to platform.

+Full compound keys support will be supported later, please refer [#296](https://github.com/SkygearIO/features/issues/296) for more detail.

 ```javascript
 // loginID value must be a string